Fresh wild mushrooms

 Nutritional Value of Mushrooms

-Mushrooms are fungi, which are so distinct in nature they are classified as their own kingdom – separate from plants or animals.
-While commonly placed in the vegetable category for dietary recommendations, mushrooms are, however, not a vegetable based on their cellular organization and composition such as chitin and ergosterol.
+Mushrooms are fungi, which are so unique in nature that they are regarded as their own kingdom, different from plants and animals.
+Mushrooms, while usually classified as vegetables in dietary guidelines, are not vegetables due to their cellular arrangement and composition, which includes chitin and ergosterol.

 Ergothioneine is a naturally occurring antioxidant that also may help protect the body’s cells.
 Mushrooms provide 2.8-4.9 mg of ergothioneine per serving of mushrooms.